anjasubasic/KittyCollector/Lab 4/README.md

 #### 🧀 Edge cases

-According to our experiments and various sources such as https://perishablepress.com/stop-using-unsafe-characters-in-urls/, there are certain characters that will cause our HTTP query to go haywire because they serve as parsers.

-In an attempt to prevent any confusion, we have blocked such characters from being input into the `username` and `password` fields.
-This applies even when you are trying to change your password
+According to our experiments and various sources such as [this](https://perishablepress.com/stop-using-unsafe-characters-in-urls/), there are certain characters that will cause our HTTP query to go haywire because they serve as parsers.
+We have blocked such characters from being input into the `username` and `password` fields.

 #### ✅ Username and Password Check

 We have a section right next to the `username` and `password` fields that visually notifies the user if the input username is available after checking with the server, and to notify if the password has been verified with the dialog that prompts the user to confirm their password entry.

-According to these checks, the save button at the bottom of the screen will be enabled/disabled, making sure that the user has put in all the necessary data for creating an account.

 #### 🚗 Signing In